 Someone needs to buy me one of those things John McCrea is rolling around with-I could probably learn how to play it.. unlike guitar, an instrument I’ve had since I was 7.
-Anyway, what goes on …Everybody welcome themselves to The 34th installment of the Jay Porks never ending concert series and the 2nd of our “Three Nights of Weirdness” tour, tonight bringing us to see the band Cake at the Central Park Summerstage…street before doors opened, a friend and we took it upon ourselves to participate in the recreational use of Marijuana.
+Anyway, what goes on …Everybody welcome themselves to The 34th installment of the Jay Porks never ending concert series and the 2nd of our “Three Nights of Weirdness” tour, tonight bringing us to see the band Cake at the Central Park Summerstage… Last time I tried to see this band on my way to Terminal 5, a friend and I took it upon ourselves to participate in the recreational use of Marijuana.
 The police, safe to say were not too thrilled and put us in jail- hence us missing the show.
 From then on when I listened to any Cake song I would be reminded of sitting in a cell until roughly 1:30AM being made fun of by police who didn’t believe that we “found the stuff on the floor”.
 So since I heard they were coming back I got on it- and tonight is the night.
 And I will not go to jail tonight!
 I am finally going to see Cake…th ave and 69th st slightly before 8PM- ‘Doors’ opened at 7, and their were herds of people filing into the park.
 Ticketmaster had this billed as ” An Evening with Cake”, their were no openers listed.

 Stormed into the set with “Building a Religion”, I heard it as I was buying a water..
 I still couldn’t believe there wasn’t an opener-how late can they run this?
 Moving along, “Sad songs and Waltzes” was the 2nd song they played.
 Something far from sad was when they got into ‘Wheels’ and couldn’t pretend it wasn’t there- somebody is smoking some pot somewhere near me and I have to find out who.
 Then I thought to myself “Stay focused- eyes on the prize, don’t do it” .
 So I investigated no further and went back to taping… Started enjoying myself to the point where I forgot to take notes for a few minutes, which is odd for me.
 But somewhere before they went into “Frank Sinatra”, John McCrea was lamenting about how the rain(which was at it’s heaviest a hour to two earlier in the day) had finally stopped.
 Way to jinx it, halfway through “Frank Sinatra” I looked up at the lights and noticed the rainfall..
 Wasn’t raining hard but it was steady, really steady.
 All of us with cameras started a ” No Um-brellas!” chant for all the people who needed to shelter themselves from the rain hence putting another annoyance in front of those who are taking pictures for the various websites we all contribute to..
 Next was “Love you madly”, and they ended the first half of their set with “Sheep go to Heaven” which I was really getting into..
 Looked at my phone and it was 8:58..When they ran back out at 10 o’clock, I turned to Pam and said “ Short skirt Long Jacket and the Distance then home”.
 Well I was right on two of those three.
 As the got back on McCrea said something to the effect of “we’re being told we need to get this one song done quickly and get outta here” before jumping into the one, the only, “The Distance”..
 Show over roughly 10:05…